Rob Gronkowski announces retirement

-TAMPA, Fla.
-(WFLA) — Four-time Super Bowl champion Rob “Gronk” Gronkowski is headed back into retirement.
+TAMPA, Fla. — Four-time Super Bowl champion Rob “Gronk” Gronkowski is headed back into retirement.

-The 33-year-old free agent tight end, who most recently played two seasons with the NFL’s Tampa Bay Buccaneers, announced on Instagram Tuesday that he is calling it a career.
+The 33-year-old free agent tight end, who most recently played two seasons with the NFL’s Tampa Bay Buccaneers, announced on Instagram Tuesday that he is calling it a career, WFLA reports.

+“I want to thank the whole entire first class Buccaneers organization for an amazing ride, trusting me to come back to play and help build a championship team,” he wrote.

 In the Instagram post announcing his retirement, Gronk recalled an assignment in college in which he wrote about his “dream opportunity” – and said he wrote about playing for the Buccaneers.